 Interactive workshops included:

-For more information, contact the School of Theatre and Film at 480.965.5337 or Professor Linda Essig at email@example.com.
+For more information, contact the School of Film, Dance and Theatre at 480.965.5337 or Professor Linda Essig at email@example.com.